 Pets

 Pets are welcome in Croatia!
-If you wish to bring your four-legged friend to sail in Croatia, the only requirement is that they pass a brief examination before entering the country.
+If you wish to bring your four-legged friend to accompany you on a yacht charter, they only need to pass a brief examination before entering the country.
 Of course, pets are not allowed in all accommodation types.
-When you book accommodation in a hotel, villa, or yacht, it is necessary to check and confirm if the pet is allowed in.
+When you book accommodation in a hotel, villa, or yacht, you must check and confirm if the pet is allowed in.
 In most cases, you`ll have to pay an extra cleaning fee.